gekatateam/neptunus/plugins/processors/converter/README.md

 The conversion settings may seem complicated, but let's take a closer look at them and you'll see that they are intuitive.

 Firstly, any setting is always are `%source%:%path%:%layout%`.
 Layout is used only for time-based sources and targets and may be omited.
 If layout is not set, [time.RFC3339Nano](https://pkg.go.dev/time#pkg-constants) will be used.
+Also, layout can be `unix`, `unix_micro` or `unix_milli` to convert time [to](https://pkg.go.dev/time#Time.Unix)/[from](https://pkg.go.dev/time#Unix) seconds, microseconds or milliseconds as unix timestamp (in case of conversion any to `unix`, nanoseconds is always zero).

 The source depends on path prefix:
  - `label:content-type` for label;